bp/resqpy/docs/tutorial/well_basics.rst

 * wellbore_interpretation: a related WellboreInterpretation object
 * wellbore_feature: a WellboreFeature object indirectly related via an interpretation object

 The Trajectory class offers some methods for setting up a new trajectory from other data sources.
-These can be triggered by use of appropriate arguments to the initialisation function:
+These can be triggered by use of appropriate arguments to the initialisation function.
+The methods are:

 * compute_from_deviation_survey(): derives a trajectory from inclination and azimuth data on a minimum curvature basis
 * load_from_dataframe(): takes MD, X, Y & Z values from columns of a pandas dataframe